notiflix/Notiflix/README.md

   },
 );

-// e.g. Message with the new options, and callback (v2.3.0 and the next versions) Notiflix.Notify.Success(
+// e.g. Message with callback, and the new options  (v2.3.1 and the next versions) Notiflix.Notify.Success(
   'Click Me',
+  function(){
+    // callback
+  },
   {
     timeout: 4000,
-  },
-  function(){
-    // callback
   },
 );
 ```